rust-lang/book/nostarch/chapter12.md

 In *src/lib.rs*, we’ll add a `tests` module with a test function, as we did in Chapter 11.
-The test function specifies the behavior we want the `search` function to have: it will take a query and the text to search, and it will return only the lines from the text that contain the query.
+The test function specifies the behavior we want the `search` function to have: It will take a query and the text to search, and it will return only the lines from the text that contain the query.
 Listing 12-15 shows this test.